 - Start playing!

 Pickleball Players are a friendly group.
-Beginners are included in many places, including Murdo Frazer, Little Cates and West Vancouver’s 29th St courts most mornings.
+Beginners are included in many places, including Murdo Frazer, Little Cates and Normanby courts most mornings.

-Check our News and Events page for dates and venues of free club clinics/intro events.
+Check our News and Events page for dates and venues of free club clinics/intro events, about once a month.

-NVRC and West Vancouver Recreation are offering lessons again.
+NVRC and West Vancouver Recreation are offer lessons.
 Check their websites for details or phone: